sharkymark/aws-dev-container/README.md

 curl -H "Authorization: token ${GITHUB_TOKEN}" https://api.github.com/user
 ```
 This command will return the user information associated with the provided token.
 If the command returns an error, it indicates that the GitHub environment variables are not set correctly.

+## AWS Free Tier Details

+As of 2025-04-16

+The AWS Free Tier is a program that allows you to use certain AWS services for free, up to specified limits.
+The free tier includes:
+- 750 hours of Amazon EC2 t2.micro or t3.micro instances each month for one year.
+- 5 GB of Amazon S3 storage.
+- 1 million requests per month for AWS Lambda.
+- 15 GB of data processing and 750 hours of load balancing per month for Amazon Elastic Load Balancing.
+- EC2 instance limits are t2.micro or t3.micro instances
+- EKS is not included in the free tier, but you can use it with the free tier EC2 instances
+- EKS control plane is $0.10 per hour

 ## License

 MIT License